mathewgomas-alfred/mathewgomas.io/README.md

 The latex packages do not like unicode characters, nor svgs, nor gifs.
 The manual is utterly unprepared for it...

 Depending on what options you chose for installation, there might be a number of warnings about 'packages' needing to be installed.
 Those are just extra tools to help with the PDF conversion and are ok to install.
 After you hit confirm a number of times you should see the PDF in the output folder.

+Install Specific MiKTeX Packages: Instead of using --install=all, you can try installing the specific missing packages, such as pdflatex, latex, or other necessary TeX packages.

+docker run -ti -v miktex:/var/lib/miktex -v $(pwd):/miktex/work -e MIKTEX_UID=$(id -u) miktex/miktex:essential mpm --install package_name

+Check for Available MiKTeX Packages: To identify what packages are available for installation, you can list all the available packages in the MiKTeX container using:

+docker run -ti -v miktex:/var/lib/miktex -v $(pwd):/miktex/work -e MIKTEX_UID=$(id -u) miktex/miktex:essential mpm --list